steeleb/NLDAS-acquisition/README.md

 I can't really remember the exact details because I haven't looked at these scripts in a year but
 1) getNLDAS_simple downloads data each hour, so you'll get a ton of tiny 8kb netcdf files.
 2) combineNLDAS The script reads the netcdf files and creates an output list.
 Based on the extent you set, it will download however many grid cells are within that extent.

-3) combineNLDAS_2 Stitches together the individual grid cells to have all 11 climate variables together.
+3) collateNLDAS Stitches together the individual grid cells to have all 11 climate variables together.

 Also, I think I last used these for Mendota.
 So that string is hardcoded in in some places.